Anton Reinthaller: Post-war activism

 Along with Rudolf Neumayer (Finance Minister) and Guido Schmidt (Foreign Minister under Schuschnigg), Reinthaller was brought before the Austrian People's Court and accused of "high treason against the Austrian people", with the three labelled as being those most responsible for the Anschluss.
-Reinthaller was found guilty of lesser charges and sentenced to three years imprisonment, serving the sentence from 1950 when he was released from American custody.
+Reinthaller was acquitted of high treason, but found guilty of being an active member of the Nazi Party before the Anchluss.
+He was sentenced to three years in prison and had part of his assets confiscated.
+As he had been imprisoned from the end of the war, Reinthaller was released on account of time served, on 26 October 1950.

 After the war, Reinthaller became an advocate of the 'Third force' in Austrian politics.
 On this basis he was chosen to lead the FPÖ when it replaced the Federation of Independents in 1956.
 Before long Reinthaller once again became an important figure in Austrian politics as, despite his Nazi origins, Julius Raab made a deal with Reinthaller in 1957 that he would ensure that the FPÖ did not nominate a candidate for the Presidency.
 As a result, Raab was thus nominated as a joint Austrian People's Party-FPÖ candidate.
-He died in Innviertel in 1958, with the leadership of the FPÖ passing to Friedrich Peter.
+Reinthaller died in Innviertel in 1958, with the leadership of the FPÖ passing to Friedrich Peter.